walterhiggins/WMPJS/book-outline.md

 So we've seen how to ask a player a question.
 Now let's take a look at how we check to see if the answer is correct.

 ### The if statement
-In @@chapter{js} we briefly looked at comparing numbers at the server console prompt.
+In @@chapter{chapter-03} we briefly looked at comparing numbers at the server console prompt.
 When we *compare* something to something else there can only be two possible answers: `true` or `false`.
 For example, if I issue the command `js 5 == 3` to ask the computer is 5 equal to 3 the answer will be `false`.
 If I ask the computer a different question `js 5 > 3` - is 5 greater than 3 - the answer will be `true`.
 When asking such questions there is no *I don't know* or *Sometimes* or *Maybe*.
 The answer will always be `true` or `false`.
 When we *compare* things we *test* for true or false.
 We can compare not only numbers but any variable.
 We can write code in such a way that it will only execute if some test passes.
 Try the following commands at the server console prompt:

     js if ( 5 > 3 ) { console.log('test is true') }
     js if ( 5 > 13 ) { console.log('test is true') }